Poet. Writer. Author. Mentor.

 Sam Barlow, Writer, Photographer and Multimedia Collage Artist

 I learned how to give my story the time and attention it deserves, so my audience could be drawn into each living moment.

-Ahava, you have an amazing gift for listening and co-creating poetry with music, movement, props and thoughts.
-Thank you for expanding my creative consciousness, helping me to appreciate my golden years and turning my straw into gold and my dreams into reality.
+Thank you Ahava, for being a caring catalyst in the expanding of my creative consciousness, for helping me to appreciate my golden years, turn my straw into gold and my dreams into reality.

 Premilla Pillay, Poet, Writer and Dancer

 Ahava believed in me and communicated this through her words and actions, helping me believe in myself and my writing project.

 What I valued most was the way she gave me permission to not know what would happen, to explore and discover what was possible, what was needed moment to moment.

 Ahava, you brought the heart of a brave companion, and the intelligence of an experienced writer, together wrapped in love and curiosity.

 Lynda Monk, Co-Author of Writing Alone Together, Director of International Association for Journal Writing (IAJW)

 When I received a gate every two weeks it was like opening up a gift just for me!